fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 <h4 class="quiet">H/V Curve points (shown as lozenge-shaped points)</h4>

-*H/V curve points* (‘horizontal/vertical’) are a variant of curve points that snap to the horizontal or vertical axe &ndash; an essential tool in getting B&eacute;zier forms done right (more on that in the next section).
+*H/V curve points* (‘horizontal/vertical’) are a variant of curve points that snap to the horizontal or vertical axe &mdash; an essential tool in getting B&eacute;zier forms done right (more on that in the next section).

 <img src="images/tools-HV-point.png" alt>